bayangan1991/Python-Car-Game/README.md

 | Esc    | Close the game         |

 ### Running the game

+You can this game with `uvx git+https://github.com/bayangan1991/Python-Car-Game pyracing`

 Only way to currently run the game is to install python.
 I use `uv` (and so should everyone else!).